Code7R/davfuse/README.md

     Copyright (C) 2012, 2013 Rian Hunter <rian@alum.mit.edu>

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lessage General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.